MateeDevs/devstack-ios-templates/README.md

-# Xcode templates for QEST iOS DevStack
+# Xcode templates for Matee iOS DevStack
-This repository contains Xcode templates and other configuration for QEST iOS DevStack.
+This repository contains Xcode templates and other configuration for Matee iOS DevStack.

 ## Templates